IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 Congratulations!
 You've completed the second section of the workshop!

-This application has been modified from the initial WebSphere ND v8.5.5 version to run on Liberty and deployed by the IBM CloudPak for Applications.
+This application has been modified from the initial WebSphere ND v8.5.5 version to run on modern & cloud-native runtime Open Liberty and deployed by IBM Cloud Pak for Applications to RedHat OpenShift.

 Let's continue with the workshop.
 Head over to the [Application Management lab](../application-management/README.md).